 Assembling the inside of the Thanksgiving Gatefold Card

 The card is going to look the same as the Design Space layout.
 The first thing we need to do is match all the panels together and glue them.
-Once we have both side panels, the center, and the front panels glued together we are going to glue the Gobble till you Wobble down on the right side panel.
+Once we have both side panels, the center, and the front panels glued together we are going to glue the Gobble till you Wobble down on the right-side panel.

-Next, We are going to grab all those pieces for the little Turkey and place that underneath the Gobble till you Wobble saying.
+Next, We are going to grab all those pieces for little Turkey and place that underneath the Gobble till you Wobble saying.
 Tweezers work great to position these pieces perfectly!

 So we now have both side panels of the inside of the card done. 🥳 Next is the center.
-I positioned the turkeys were I wanted them and then glued the Happy Thanksgiving saying together because it has two layers.
+I positioned the turkeys where I wanted them and then glued the Happy Thanksgiving saying together because it has two layers.

-The wreath is next and if you used mine you might be shaking your head, but its not bad, just grab your tweezers and start adding the red circles to the ends of the branches.
+The wreath is next and if you used mine you might be shaking your head, but it’s not bad, just grab your tweezers and start adding the red circles to the ends of the branches.

 Then I added the leaves just like the picture above.
-I just looked at design space as I was gluing this together and finally we get to add the top and bottom red circle and leaves.
+I just looked at design space as I was gluing this together and finally, we get to add the top and bottom red circle and leaves.
 We will position it how we want it to be on the card, and start gluing it all down.